ErroneousBee/erroneousbee.github.com/_posts/2013-03-18-initial-customization-of-arch-linux-on-a-tonido2plug.md

 # Make sure systemd runs rc.local during boot

-The new ststemd appears not to include an rc.local service.
+The new systemd appears not to include an rc.local service.
 This is probably fixed in later releases of Arch, but meanwhile, we can do it ourselves.

 Create a new systemd entry for rc-local: